rpm0618/writeups/uiuctf2020/login_page/README.md

 So now we have all the user's hashes, but that's only half of the problem.
 We need the actual user's passwords in order to login.
 These are MD5 hashes (We can tell because hash is a 32 character hex string.
 That's a pretty strong indicator that it's an MD5).

 MD5 is a bad hashing algorithm in general, and it's an even worse password hashing algorithm.
-That hasn't stopped people from using it though, and in fact it's common enough that it's possbile to crack some hashes with google:
+That hasn't stopped people from using it though, and in fact it's common enough that it's possible to crack some hashes with google:

 ![Noobs Hash Google](noob_hash_google.png)
 _The coveted single result google search_